SnowConvert AI (scai) Command Reference

 --where <WHERE>SQL-like WHERE clause to filter tables from the Code Unit Registry.
 Run ‘scai code where’ for syntax reference.No

--o, --outputOutput file path for the generated JSON configuration.
-Defaults to data-validation-config.json in the current directory.Nodata-validation-config.json
+-o, --outputOutput file path for the generated YAML configuration.
+Defaults to .scai/config/data-validation-config.yaml.No.scai/config/data-validation-config.yaml

-Output: A JSON file (default: data-validation-config.json) with source/target table mappings.
+Output: A YAML file (default: .scai/config/data-validation-config.yaml) with source/target table mappings.

 Examples: